 When looking up a sudoer using LDAP there are only two or three LDAP queries per invocation.
 The first query is to parse the global options.
 The second is to match against the user's name and the groups that the user belongs to.
 (The special ALL tag is matched in this query too.)
-If no match is returned for the user's name and groups, a third query returns all entries containing user netgroups and checks to see if the user belongs to any of them.
+If no match is returned for the user's name and groups, a third query returns all entries containing user netgroups and other non-Unix groups and checks to see if the user belongs to any of them.

-If timed entries are enabled with the SUDOERS_TIMED configuration directive, the LDAP queries include a subfilter that limits retrieval to entries that satisfy the time constraints, if any.
+If timed entries are enabled with the SUDOERS_TIMED configuration directive, the LDAP queries include a sub-filter that limits retrieval to entries that satisfy the time constraints, if any.